grafana/k6registry/docs/registry.md

     "custom JSON" }|--|{ "application" : uses
 ```

 The registry is processed based on the popular `jq` expressions.
-Predefined `jq` filters should be included for common uses (for example, extension catalog generation).

 The input of the processing is the extension registry supplemented with repository metadata (for example, available versions, number of stars, etc).
 The output of the processing is defined by the `jq` filter.